 Dependency Synchronization

-To access this dialog:
+To access this screen:

-• Differences between dependency types (start-finish, finish-start etc.) between the two systems
+• Differences between dependency types (start-finish, finish-start etc.) between the two systems.

-• Differences in lag between activities between the two systems
+• Differences in lag between activities between the two systems.

-• Any discrepancies found in layer specification between the same dependencies in both systems
+• Any discrepancies found in layer specification between the same dependencies in both systems.

 Tip: hover your cursor over any dependency to show a tooltip displaying the ID, name, design type, description, design ID and segment number of the dependency.